erfangc/ReactTable/README.md

 ## Install

-Run the following `bower` command, this will install [react.js](https://github.com/facebook/react) as a dependecy
+Run the following `bower` command, this will install [react.js](https://github.com/facebook/react) as a dependecy.
+Note that **jQuery** is not necessary to use this project

     > bower install react-table